sarietta/theoputer-blog/content/posts/ram.md

 stack becomes less useful.

 The other valuable thing RAM provides is a fast, modifiable-at-runtime place to execute instructions from.
-Well, that's would be true if the Theoputer could execute instructions from RAM.
+Well, that would be true if the Theoputer could execute instructions from RAM.
 That turns out to be much harder than it may seem and has its own entire post about how the Theoputer evolved to be able to [execute RAM instructions]({{< iref